What are prisms in eyeglasses?

 Using prisms in eyeglasses may have side effects.
 It may take some time for the eyes and brain to adjust to the new visual information provided by the prisms.
 During this time, a person may experience some discomfort or visual distortions, such as headaches or dizziness.
 However, over time, these symptoms usually improve as the eyes and brain adjust to the new correction.

 Another potential side effect of using prisms in eyeglasses is visual distortion.
-Because prisms bend light, they can cause objects to appear closer or farther away than they really are.
+Because prisms bend light, they can cause objects to appear closer or farther away than they are.
 This effect can be particularly noticeable in certain situations, such as when looking through the side of the lens.
 However, these distortions are usually minor and do not affect the overall effect of prismatic correction.

 Conclusion